tpyork/twin-microbiome/README.md

 # twin-microbiome

-Code repo for paper, "Vaginal microbiome *Lactobacillus crispatus* is heritable among women of European ancestry".
+Code to estimate taxa heritability for paper: "Vaginal microbiome *Lactobacillus crispatus* is heritable among women of European ancestry".